A Short Story of Suicide

 again.
 Four years ago I sustained quadriplegia, a full-bodied paralysis, in

-.
+result of a snowboarding injury.
 I have chosen a path of holistic healing, which

 has left me a humbled student of plant medicines.
 Doing so, I am witnessing a